-RS232 Interface
+RS232 Interfaces

-The MC9S12Dxx MCUs provide two asynchronous serial interfaces (SCI0, SCI1).
+The MC9S12Dxx provides two asynchronous serial interfaces (SCI0, SCI1).
 Each interface has one receive line and one transmit line (RXDx, TXDx).
-Handshake lines are not provided by the SCI module, though they can be added by using general purpose I/O port lines if required.
+Handshake lines are not provided by the SCI module; they can be added by using general purpose I/O port lines if required.